Leica Camera: Background and founding

 In 1849, Carl Kellner founded Optical Institute (Optisches Institut) in Wetzlar, Germany.
-Here, he produced glasses and telescopes which were popular amongst scientists for their quality and precision.
+He produced glasses and telescopes which were popular amongst scientists for their quality and precision.
 Kellner died at the age of 29 on 13 May 1855 and his wife and apprentice, Friedrich Belthle, assumed responsibility for the company.

 In 1864, Ernst Leitz, who studied mechanics, began working at Optical Institute and a year later would become a partner in the company.
 Belthle died in 1869 and Leitz took over the company.
 Leitz changed the name of the company to Ernst Leitz-Optische Werke-Wetzlar.
-From the year 1907 to the 1950s, the buildings that formed Leica factory were built on Ernst Leitz Street in Wetzlar, and remained until 1986, when the factory was moved to the city of Solms.
-The Wetzlar factory was located on the opposite side of the administrative building of 1957 and formed a special urban architecture; it is upstream from the slope of Kalsmunt and forms a structurally attractive graduation from the skyscrapers to the ruins of Kalsmunt Castle.